 Do not record until every field is filled in.
 If you cannot name the qualified viewer, the evidence you will show, and the next business-relevant action, the topic is still an idea, not an asset.
 That discipline keeps your channel aligned with qualified leads instead of generic traffic.

 If you need a setup guide, see How to Create a YouTube Channel to Showcase Your Freelance Skills.
-If you want a quick next step, Browse Gruv tools.
+For a deeper dive, read How to Use SEO to Attract High-Quality Freelance Clients.

-Once your topic is approved, package it so the right viewer can find it, trust it, and take the next step.
+Once a topic clears Stage 1, your job is straightforward: package the video so the right viewer can find it, trust it, and take a clear next step.

 | Step | Focus | Checkpoint |